duplocloud/tenant-terraform-generator/README.md

    - `duplocloud_byoh`
    - `duplocloud_emr_cluster`

-## How to run generated terraform projects to create duplo tenant and resource ?
+## How to run generated terraform projects to create duplo tenant and other resources ?

 ## Prerequisite
 1. Following environment variables to be exported in the shell while running this terraform projects.